gclayburg/dockerPreparePlugin/README.md

 This is just a simple spring boot application that runs an embedded Tomcat server with our simple app along with all its dependencies.
 Everything we need is in this one jar file - well everything except the JVM to run it and supporting OS libraries.
 Docker to the rescue!

+## adding the preparedocker plugin
 What we want to do now is take this app and bundle it inside a docker container with the JVM and everything the JVM needs.

 1. Add this to your build.gradle file.
-Or check out the example at [sample/demo](sample/demo)
+Or use the example at [sample/demo](sample/demo)
 ```groovy
 plugins {
   id "com.garyclayburg.dockerprepare" version "0.9.3"